 Palpable Signs of Mammary Cancer

-- Lumps or nodules: These are the most common signs of mammary cancer in women.
-They are usually hard, irregular, and immobile.
-Not all lumps are cancerous, but any new or persistent lump should be evaluated.
+Lumps or nodules are most common signs of mammary cancer in women.
+Usually hard, irregular, and immobile—though not all lumps are cancerous, any new or persistent lump needs evaluation.
+Changes in gland mobility are another symptom: the affected breast may move abnormally or appear "fixed" due to tumor attachment to underlying structures.

 Subjective (Sensory) Symptoms